brennash/LeaguePredict_Beta/README.md

 # LeaguePredict
-Predicts the outcome of a various football league games, input as a series of individual games in a CSV format.
-The application basically performs a couple of tasks,

-* Reads in results data from a CSV file for a particular league
-* Generates the league table and a number of team-specific metrics
-* Builds and trains a model on this data
+LeaguePredict is an application which models various parameters in order to predict the likelihood of a home win, based on a large number of games from a variety of European football leagues.
+The basic operation of LeaguePredict is to take in a CSV file providing results for a particular league, generate a number of team/league based metrics, and use these in a logistic regression model to predict the liklihood of future home wins.

+# How it works
+Basically the application works in three steps,

-* Uses the next set of team/league data to generate an evaluation feature set
+1. Create the set of features for each league data set provided.
-* Performs an evaluation on this feature set

-# Development
-This application was the result of a long period of on-and-off development work.
-In fact, most people who've heard about it are probably sick of me yakking on about it at this stage.
-It was developed to test the concept of automatic market prediction (i.e., arbitrage) using real-time betting markets.
-However, the results of the model itself were good enough to make reasonable predictions in themselves before the match kicked off.
+2. Build a predictive model based on these features
+3. Use this model to predict a number of evaluation fixtures.